 - Slowly add the powdered sugar and mix until a soft dough forms.

-- Place another spoonful of melted chocolate on top and spread it out covering all the peanut butter mixture.
+- Place another spoonful of melted chocolate on top and spread it out covering all of the peanut butter mixture.
 Refrigerate a few minutes, then gently remove from the mold.
 Repeat with the remaining ingredients.

 - Add some green gel coloring to the remaining white chocolate until you get the color you are looking for.
 Place a small bit of chocolate on the backs of the candy flowers and place on the eggs.
 Hold for a few seconds until they stay in place.

-- If you cannot find a large mold, you can also shape the peanut butter filling into an egg shape and dip and cover the egg in chocolate using a large spatula.
+- If you cannot find a large mold, you can shape the peanut butter filling into 3 egg shapes and dip and cover the egg in chocolate using a large spatula.
 If you do this method, make sure to melt enough chocolate to cover the tops and sides.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 1163Total Fat: 67gSaturated Fat: 32gTrans Fat: 1gUnsaturated Fat: 28gCholesterol: 69mgSodium: 466mgCarbohydrates: 135gFiber: 6gSugar: 116gProtein: 13g